IcaliaLabs/guides/iOS_Swift/NOTIFICATIONS.md

 Local notifications are notifications that are created locally, meaning on the phone, as opposed to by some backend service.

-Since iOS does not show notifications while the app is open you might think that there is no reason to send a local notification, but there is.
+Since iOS does not show a banner for a notification, when the app for that notification is currently in the foregrund notifications while the app is open you might think that there is no reason to send a local notification, but there is.

 You can schedule a local notification to be sent at a different times (or perhaps on a recurring scheduling) while the app is not open.
 Or your app may be running in the background because it was awoken for a short time (like entering a Beacon or GPS region) and you may send a local notification to let the user know.